ash-project/ash/documentation/introduction/getting_started.md

 ## Add resources to your API

-Alter your API like so:
+Alter your API in `api.ex` like so:

 ```elixir
 resources do